Image

 Just under the international sites on the backlink report are two local news sites that picked up the story:

-The Detroit radio station WOMC not only linked to our campaign, but it helped spread the awareness for DIRECTV’s “The Program.”
-Backlinks and brand recognition go hand in hand with high-quality content.
+The Detroit radio station WOMC not only linked to our campaign, but it also helped spread the awareness for DIRECTV’s “The Program.”
+Backlinks and brand recognition are closely tied to high-quality content.

 Mix 94.1, a Las Vegas radio show, also wrote about the campaign and provided a backlink to it.
 This is how they cited our client: